Statistics

 In November 2010 it was announced that Davison would be joining the regular cast of the UK version of Law and Order as Henry Sharpe, the Director of the CPS.

-Tony Dow (died 2022 aged 77) would be 79 - credited as Visual Effects Producer for The TV Movie
+Tony Dow (died 2022 aged 77) would have been 79 - credited as Visual Effects Producer for The TV Movie

 Tony Dow is an American film producerdirector and sculptor, and a television child actor of the 1950s and 1960s.